vikashraj1/node-backend-pipeline/README.md

 ## Usage

 To use this workflow:
-1. Ensure your code is pushed to the branch specified in the `on push` or `on pull request` section of the workflow.
+1. Ensure your code is pushed to the `main` branch or the branch specified in the `on push` or `on pull request` section of the workflow.
-2. Enusre your app uses jest for testing or you can change the ```npm test``` command flags for your use case.
+2. Ensure your app uses Jest for testing, or adjust the `npm test` command flags for your testing framework.

-3. create ecs cluster, serivce and task definatinon adn iam user with limited permission in your aws account and fill and add all the env vars and secrets metioned below in the workflow file.
+3. Create an ECS cluster, service, task definition, and an IAM user with limited permissions in your AWS account.
-   secrets:
+4. Add the required secrets and environment variables to your GitHub repository settings.

+### Secrets:
+- `AWS_ACCESS_KEY_ID`
+- `AWS_SECRET_ACCESS_KEY`
-   > note: to get secrets create access key from the im users security credentials section in aws
+  > Note: Create access keys from the IAM user's security credentials section in AWS.

-   envs:
+### Environment Variables:
+- `AWS_REGION`: us-east-1
+- `ECR_REPOSITORY`: ecsreponame
+- `ECS_SERVICE`: ecs-service-name
+- `ECS_CLUSTER`: ecs-cluster-name
+- `ECS_TASK_DEFINITION`: .aws/task-definition.json
+- `CONTAINER_NAME`: containername

-4. The pipeline will automatically run the tests and, upon success, deploy the application to AWS ECS.
+The pipeline will automatically run the tests and, upon success, deploy the application to AWS ECS.